Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-While goal voice exploration is an important initial step in the voice training journeys of TGGD people, only expert-led voice therapy provides discrete guidance for goal exploration.
-Given the importance of individualized and authentic goals to inclusive voice training technology development \cite{trans_competent_interaction_design}, there is a need for clear definitions of voice goals beyond the approximate and binary descriptions in current technologies and for technology design research addressing goal voice exploration.
+While goal voice exploration is an important initial step in the voice training journeys of TGGD people, existing voice training technologies lack the individualized goal exploration and guidance central to expert-led voice therapy.
+Given the importance of individualized and authentic goals to inclusive voice training technology development \cite{open-source_voice_training_app, voice_training_software_considerations, trans_competent_interaction_design}, there is a need for technology design research addressing how voice training technologies can incorporate successful expert and trainee strategies for developing personalized voice training journeys.